 The Robert Mackay Clan website promotes two annual gatherings of Robert Mackay descendants which are as follows:

 The first gathering to be mentioned is called 'The Robert McKay Clan Reunion'.
-In 1945 a group of Robert Mackay Sr.'s descendants gathered together to start holding a family reunion which has commonly been called 'The Robert McKay Clan Reunion'.
+In 1946 a group of Robert Mackay Sr.'s descendants in Virginia gathered together to start holding a family reunion which has commonly been called 'The Robert McKay Clan Reunion'.
 These reunions have been held every year since then, previously on different dates but later centred on or around the last Sunday in June in order to make it easier to remember the reunion dates in the future.
 These events have been generally well attended by many people in the past, some who travel many miles to attend and meet and socialise with all of the other cousins who are attending.
 Tables are set up for display of various items such as genealogy data, photographs and other memorabilia.

 The second gathering to be mentioned is called the 'Collett-McKay Picnic'.
 This event was started at the end of the Civil War when family members living in the vicinity of Clinton County, Ohio decided to hold a picnic partly to see who returned from battle during the Civil War.
 It eventually grew into an annual tradition that attracts hundreds of people every year.
 The name 'Collett-McKay Picnic owes it's origins to four marriages between Collett family members and four children of Moses McKay (great-grandson of Robert Mackay Sr.).
 It is held annually on the 2nd Saturday of August on a piece of land held in trust by family members.
 Three long tables are set up to place food on for serving and also a table is set up for display of various items such as genealogy data, photographs and other memorabilia.